duckietown/map-utils/README.md

 Semi-randomly generates [Duckietown](http://duckietown.org/) maps to be used in the [Gym-Duckietown](https://github.com/duckietown/gym-duckietown).

 ## Introduction
-This repository uses two python files to generate a random map within the official [Duckietown Specifications](https://docs.duckietown.org/opmanual_duckietown/out/duckietown_specs.html) (section 2).
+In this repository, ***generator.py*** generates a random map within the official [Duckietown Specifications](https://docs.duckietown.org/opmanual_duckietown/out/duckietown_specs.html) (section 2).

 #### Generation phases
-1. Generation of the map by ***map_gen_beta_2.py*** : Generates a road system using a backtracking algorithm according to the parameters entered in *map_output_beta_2* (terminal output shown):
+1. Generation of the road network using a backtracking algorithm according to the parameters entered in *map_output* (terminal output shown):

 <p align="center"><img src="images/small_terminal.png"></p>

 * Note: in the terminal, each node is marked by its degree
 * This file creates an
-undirected cyclic graph, which when exported to *map_output_beta_2.py* is translated to a 2D array of tiles selected from the following tile types:
+undirected cyclic graph, which when exported to *map_output.py* is translated to a 2D array of tiles selected from the following tile types:

 ><p align="center"><img width="433" height="300" src="images/tiles.png"></p>
 >